Holiday season is in full swing in NYC, and the festive spirit is palpable!

 - The Shops at Columbus Circle, Midtown West

 Each year the city as a whole transforms into a winter wonderland, and that includes a number of the bars and restaurants!
 Of course, right know they are only open for outdoor dining.
 Here’s a few of our favorite outdoor rooftops:

-- The Rooftop at Pier 17
+- The Cabins at Pier 17

 - “Midwinter Night’s Dream” at PHD Terrace, Dream Midtown